sandbochs/negamax/README.md

 Would like to implement Alpha Beta pruning.

-Take everything and implement Tic Tac Toe
+Take everything and implement Tic Tac Toe.